 Furthermore, National Park Lauwersmeer is listed by the International Dark-Sky Association.
 The mission of IDA is to preserve night-time environments of dark skies through environmentally responsible outdoor lighting.
 Great initiative, we think.
 According to legend, the Lauwersmeer is where the Milky Way galaxy starts and which shows the pilgrim the way to Santiago de Compostela.
 A glow of stars that starts at the Sea of the Frisians, leading you via Gaul, Aquitaine, Gascony, Bask Country, Navarre, and Spain to Galicia, there where Saint James is buried.
 All this, according to the famous medieval ruler Charlemagne himself (read also our post Legend of Esonstad).

 It was around 17:00 hours when the bastard entered Hotel Wad Oars and was welcomed by a woman.
 The name Wad Oars is a wordplay of ‘Wadden Sea’ which can be abbreviated in Dutch as Wad.
 Wad has the same pronunciation as wat ‘what’ in English.
 The word oars is Frisian and means ‘other/different’.
-So, wad oars means ‘something different’.
-The building of Hotel Wad Oars at Dorpsstraat st. always has been a place for lodging.
-Originally, a century ago, it was called the Logement (see image below).
+So, wad oars means ‘something different’ or ‘what else’ The building of Hotel Wad Oars at Dorpsstraat st. always has been a place for lodging.
+Originally, a century ago, it was called Het Logement (see image below).
 Later names, annex owners, are Hotel Visser, Hotel Minneboo, Hotel Pestman, Hotel Vogel and Hotel Lauwersmeer.
-Before closing of the Lauwerszee in 1969, the ferry to island Schiermonnikoog departed from the little harbor of nearby Oostmahorn.
+Before closing of the Lauwerszee in the year 1969, the ferry to island Schiermonnikoog departed from the little harbor of nearby Oostmahorn.
 Staying one night in Anjum could be practical for travelers to and fro Schiermonnikoog.